Based in | Germany |

 However, the company has no way to confirm if the information you provided here is accurate.
 If you provide incorrect information during registration, they will turn over that information to the authorities.
 Keep this in mind as you go through the following steps.

-The other thing to be aware of before going through these steps is that you will be required to complete a Google reCaptcha “to protect the service against spammers.”
+Another thing to be aware of is that you will be required to complete a Google reCaptcha “to protect the service against spammers.”

 Using reCaptcha to confirm that you are human is a potential privacy problem.
 The situation is somewhat complicated, and we don’t need to dig into the details here.
 A June 2019 article at Fast Company, Google’s new reCAPTCHA has a dark side explains the potential privacy and usability issues if you want to learn more.

-So with all that preliminary stuff out of the way, here’s how to create your preliminary account:
+So, with all that out of the way, here’s how to create your preliminary account:

-- Fill out the information on this page and click the Continue button at the bottom of the form.
-This will take you to the Finish registration page.
+- Fill out the form and click on the Continue button at the bottom

-- This page is where you run into the requests for personal information as well as the reCaptcha.
-Fill out all the required fields, check all the boxes and click the Create mailbox button.
+- Finish registration page is where you run into the requests for personal information as well as the reCaptcha.
+Fill out all the required fields, check all the boxes, and click the Create mailbox button.
 This will take you to the Your mailbox is set up page.

-Once you log in to your Mailbox.org account, you’ll know this isn’t the typical email service.
-The first thing you see is the Portal, a customizable interface to the various sections of the service.
+Once you log in to your Mailbox.org account, you’ll know this isn’t your typical email service.
+The first thing you see is the Portal, a customizable interface that will help you navigate to the different sections of the service.

 I recommend that you immediately take the short Welcome to mailbox.org Office tour to get acclimated to this unusual, yet very useful, interface.
 Once you finish, click the envelope icon in the green bar at the top of the window to move to the mail section.